phantomdoescode/GWACalc/README.md

 GWACalc is a cross-platform **Java Swing desktop application** for computing the **General Weighted Average (GWA)** of subjects based on their **units** and **grades**.
 It is designed to run on both **Windows** and **macOS**, with a clean desktop UI and a built-in **dark mode** option.

+P.S.: Dark Mode may not be fully functional for Windows yet.
+Stick to Light Mode for better performance.

 ## Features

 - Add subject entries with: